 With its streamlined, boxy shape, the classic 1930s semi detached house is a hidden gem found all over British suburbs.
 While it’s not always glamorous in today’s view, a few easy modifications can help you turn it into a classy abode full of light and space.

-7 expert design rules to get your renovation style right
+7 expert renovation design rules

 Go from piecemeal-patchwork to seamlessly sleek with our seven expert design rules.
 Tom Bentley from Refresh Renovations UK shares his top tips that will help you create the right look and feel for your home, and avoid common renovation pitfalls.

 Nestled in the back streets of London, this west end home has been transformed to add the ‘wow’ factor and TLC that it has always desired.
 A journey full of permissible ups and downs, and a conversion like no other has altered this run down town house, to stay in touch with its Victorian terrace home flair.

 Contemporary homes come in many shapes and sizes – in every town and city up and down the country.
 In some cases renovating modern UK houses is about a simple facelift or refresh, in other cases it is about adjusting the layout or extending usable living space.

 In the mid-20th Century, Ludwig Miles van der Rohe, the renowned German architect, set the trend for pavilion style homes in Australia.
 These are typically cube-shaped, have a single slanting roof and are oriented and glazed to make the most of their surroundings.